LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Experiments

 \subsection{Backbones and Hyper-parameters}

-In terms of the backbone models, the ICL is conducted by two OpenAI language models: text-davinci-003 and gpt-3.5-turbo, one Anthropic model: Claude-v2, and one smaller-scale Falcon-40B-Instruct~\citep{xu2023baize}.
-All the embedding is computed by a pre-trained embedding model, Deberta-v2-xlarge~\citep{he2021deberta}.
+In terms of the backbone models, the ICL is conducted by two OpenAI language models: gpt-4o and gpt-3.5-turbo, two Anthropic model: claude-3-sonnet and claude-3-haiku, and one smaller-scale Falcon-40B-Instruct~\cite{xu2023baize}.
+All the embedding is computed by a pre-trained embedding model, Deberta-v2-xlarge~\cite{he2021deberta}.
 We also investigate different choices of embedding model in Section \ref{sec:analysis}.

 During inference, the temperature is set to 0 (i.e., greedy decoding) to reduce the variance.
-The CoT prompts contain $k=2, 4, 8$ in-context examples for \textbf{TabMWP}, \textbf{GSM8K}, \textbf{Spider}, and \textbf{COGS}, respectively.
+The CoT prompts contain $k=2, 4, 4, 8$ in-context examples for \textbf{TabMWP}, \textbf{GSM8K}, \textbf{Spider}, and \textbf{COGS}, respectively.